facelessuser/coloraide/docs/src/markdown/plugins/interpolate.md

 ```

 In general, the `Interpolate` plugin is mainly a wrapper to ensure the interpolation setup uses an appropriate
 `Interpolator` object which does the actual work.
-An interpolation plugin should derive their `Interpolate` class from
+An interpolation plugin should derive their `Interpolator` class from
 `coloraide.interpolate.Interpolator`.
 While we won't show all the methods of the class, we will show the one function
 that must be defined.